Star of Jupiter

 Star of Jupiter is Kurt Rosenwinkel's tenth album as a band leader.
 This album includes a new band and is Rosenwinkel's first quartet album since The Next Step (2001).
 The album includes mostly new songs with a remake of an old composition, "A Shifting Design".
 A review at All About Jazz called the album "a contemporary classic."
-Transcriptions of the album by Denin Koch have been published by Mel Bay.
+Transcriptions of the album have been published by Mel Bay.